JIWU6498/wujenny.com/_posts/2020-04-17-Markdown-Layout.md

 title: Markdown Layout Guide
 ---

-This blog is the markdown guide which is referenced from Jekyll Cayman theme.
-I personally like its styles thus I use cayman's styles to style my posts.
+This article is just the markdown guide which is referenced from the Jekyll Cayman theme.
+I really like its styles thus I keep this style as a reference to style my posts.

 Text can be **bold**, _italic_, or ~~strikethrough~~.